chrisdoc/thesis/thesis.md

 ### System Overview

 Monitoring units need to be installed in the Core Network of A1 to capture useful events.
-Fig [fig:A1Network] illustrates the system architecture used by A1 to capture events.
+Figure [fig:A1Network] illustrates the system architecture used by A1 to capture events.
 The architecture is almost the same as for a typical GSM system, the only differences are the monitoring units responsible for capturing and forwarding events.
 In